On what Substrates can our Concrete wall panels be installed?

 Final Thoughts

-The right substrate is essential for performance, but the beauty of FLOAT panels is that they work across such a wide variety of surfaces.
-Whether you’re working with wood, plasterboard, brick, or top-hat battens, the substrate is there to provide structure, safety, and lasting stability.
+The right substrate is essential for performance, but the beauty of concrete wall paneling is that they work across such a wide variety of surfaces.
+Whether you’re working with wood, plasterboard, brick, or top-hat battens, the substrate is there to provide structure, safety and lasting stability.

 For installation advice and technical support, visit floatconcrete.com or contact our team directly.